 Medical Records: Privacy & HIPAA

-In response to growing concerns about keeping health information private, Congress adopted the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
-This privacy rule creates national standards to protect individuals' personal heath information.
+In response to growing concerns about keeping health information private, the United States Congress adopted the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
+This privacy rule creates national standards to protect individuals' personal health information.
 Most healthcare providers implemented these standards in 2003.

 Each patient should expect to receive a Notice of Information Practices at the time of registration, a document describing how personal medical information may be used and disclosed and how to access such information.

 Protecting Your Privacy

 The Notice of Information Practices also describes an individual's right to:

 Request restrictions on the use and disclosure of personal health information.

 Limit communications to alternative locations or by alternative means.

 Inspect and obtain copies of his/her health records.